How many properties in Lake Country are on the District sewer system?

 Will my property be connected to the sewer system once the LWMP is completed?

-Properties that have been identified to be connected to the District sewer system are contained within the Official Community Plan
+Properties that have been identified to be connected to the District sewer system are contained within the Official Community Plan.
+Sewer is referenced in Section 9.3 and Map 6.

 Will the new Liquid Waste Management solution trigger a property tax increase?